«

 On your return back down the hill, at the point where you rejoin the path you left to come up the hill is a tree.
 Hanging in the tree you may well see various items hanging.

 This is a pagan place.
-The source of the River Kennet is just up ahead of you and the spring is a sacred pagan place.
+One of the sources of the River Kennet is just up ahead of you (known as Swallowhead Springs) and the spring is a sacred pagan place.
 The items left in the tree are left by the pagans.

 Turn left at the junction by the tree, continuing on the original path.
 After passing through a kissing gate the path turns sharp right and up to the main A4 road again.